magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do something once a cart item update is complete
+*  If one wants to do something once a cart item update is complete

 ### 112. checkout_controller_multishipping_shipping_post